intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 there are ongoing efforts to improve the syntax
 {{?HTTP-HEADERS=I-D.ietf-httpbis-header-structure}}.

-Only using a protocol capability is able to ensure availability of that capability.
-Protocols that fail to use a mechanism, or a protocol that only rarely uses a mechanism, suffer an inability to rely on that mechanism.
+Only by using a protocol's extension capabilities does it ensure the availability of that capability.
+Protocols that fail to use a mechanism, or a protocol that only rarely uses a mechanism, may suffer an inability to rely on that mechanism.

 ## Dependency is Better {#need-it}